 – Fruits and veggies.
 A large quantity of green veggies not only provide essential C and B vitamins but are also detoxifying and anti-inflammatory.
 Try to get 5-7 servings every day, with a focus on eating a rainbow of colors to make sure that you get an assortment of phytonutrients.

 – Gut health: Your GI skin and track are both lined with healthy bacteria that help fight unhealthy bacteria and maintain general immunity.
 When your gut flora is imbalanced, you may see it on your skin.
 Fermented foods such as yogurt, Keifer, Kimchi, sauerkraut, and miso are great natural sources of probiotics and healthful bacteria.
 People with acne, particularly those who have taken antibiotics for decades, have jeopardized gut flora and might need the extra plus of a probiotic supplement along with regular consumption of fermented foods.

 – Hydrate.
 Drink lots of filtered tap or mineral water to flush toxins out and provide your cells with the hydration they need.
 Restrict alcohol, caffeinated, and sugar-sweetened beverages.

 There are lots of choices you make in your everyday living that can lead to acne to flare.
 Consider making the following significant changes in your routine if you are not in equilibrium:

-- Keep germs from your face.
-Many times we don't understand how many germs, dirt, and oil we add to our face throughout the day from unexpected places.
-Keep your hands from your face, and keep hands clean by washing several times daily to prevent transferring germs to your sensitive skin.
+– Keep germs from your face.
+Many times we don’t understand how much germs, dirt, and oil we add to our faces throughout the day from unexpected places.
+Keep your hands from your face, and keep your hands clean by washing them several times daily to prevent transferring germs to your sensitive skin.

 – Get your sleep.
 Insufficient sleep raises cortisol and leads to cravings for unhealthy processed carbohydrates as the body needs quick glucose spikes to improve energy.
 Stick to a regular sleep schedule seven days a week.